-Every morning, before going to the bathroom, Bianca, my 4 year old daughter, comes into my room and asks for my iPhone.
+Every morning, before getting out of the bed, Bianca, my 4 year old daughter, comes into my room and asks for my iPhone.
 Most of the time she gets it.
 After touching it for a few minutes, she gave it back and starts her normal morning routine.
 Never asked her why she’s doing while holding the phone.
 I guess I always assumed she’s playing some of the games I installed especially for that.

 Recently I had to find a specific note in my iPhone Notes, something serious, an address or a flight ticket number.
 To my surprise, the first note I found was from the same day and it was something like this: